Table of Contents

 Bio-oil produced by pyrolysis of tires has metal particles from the steel wire mesh in tires.
 If not removed, this can cause considerable damage to downstream equipment.

 Industrial centrifuges are heavy-duty separating machines.
 They are mechanical separators designed to separate liquids from solids continuously.

-Two types of centrifuges are applicable to pyrolysis oil separation.
+Two types of centrifuges apply to pyrolysis oil separation.

 First, decanter centrifuges are suitable for crude pyrolysis oil de-sludging.
 A high-speed, dis stack centrifuge polishes the De-sludged bio-oil from the decanter.
 Summarized below are the technical capabilities of each type of centrifuge.

-Industrial centrifuges are perfect for the application in 2 ways.
+Industrial centrifuges are perfect for this application in 2 ways.

 Separation of crude pyrolysis oil from coarse sludge:

 A decanter centrifuge (as detailed above) is ideal for separating crude pyrolysis oil.
 It separates the bulk sludge, including char and large metal particles, in a continuous process.

 Removal of fine remaining solids (from step 1):